 Varna, to recapitulate the short but clear exegesis of it in my book Kalicharan’s Veda, is a fourfold work-division of the urban Vedic society, and it corresponds, rather exceptionally, to the present day institutions – The Legislature (Parliament), The Executive (Government), The Judiciary (Court), and The Business – of a sufficiently developed nation and society.
 This correspondence is no accident, moreover, though how Veda invented Varna will not be discussed here as it is already dealt with in the book.
 That the Varna devolved into a culture of castes – how the four became respectively the Brahmin, the Kshatriya, the Sudra and the Vaisya castes – is also underscored in the book.

 The blanket failure of Indian intellectuals, reformers, saints or leaders – past & present – to understand and spell out this simple historical fact is, however, shockingly beyond amazement, given the reality, the huge bearing, that this issue holds over in relation to the future of India as a country as well as a society.
-The closest that anyone came to it was Dr. B R Ambedkar, also known as the father of Indian Constitution, as in his essay Who were the Shudras? in which he nearly hit the bull’s eye when surmising that the Sudras were something like the Kshatriyas.
-He was again remarkable in his dead-on remarks and assessment as to the failure of the prevalent Indian leadership, not only on this account alone (cf. his critique of Arya Samaj) but on all frontiers, when he exposes the nearsightedness and animal greed of theirs and the venal role of the corporate driven media of that time.
+The closest that anyone came to it was Dr. B R Ambedkar, also known as the father of Indian Constitution, as in his essay Who were the Shudras? in which he nearly hit the bull’s eye when surmising that Sudras were something like the Kshatriyas.
+He was again remarkable in his dead-on remarks and assessment on the failure of the prevalent Indian leadership, not only on this account alone (cf. his critique of Arya Samaj) but on all frontiers, when he exposes the nearsightedness and animal greed of theirs and the venal role of the corporate driven media of that time.
 And nothing has changed today!
 Or if there are things that make this nation work, then in retrospect, these were thought out by this great son of Bharati alone, and as if he were to come back to life today, nothing of the current state of affairs would really surprise him, he most certainly would pick up silently from where he left it.
 (In my mind he scores slightly higher than the other two: Mahatma Gandhi and Sri Aurobindo.
 These three gentlemen, moreover, didn’t have any common ground at all between them and it is reasonable to believe that they were ill-disposed towards each other).

 Coming back to the Rig-Veda, first the word Brahman.
 This word comes in two accents: the neuter action noun Bráhman meaning prayer, and the agent noun Brahmán which means something or someone related with prayer.
 So, as is the case with the Rig-Veda, Brahmán word is used, purposely, to have a double meaning of Brahmán the Varna, or Brahmán the God the you-know-who of this esoteric poetry.
 Brahmán the Varna, moreover, is different from Brahmin (a word appearing only in the latest, and corrupted, chapter of the Rig-Veda) the caste.
 To adduce an example, the institution of Army (a constituent, & appendage, of the Legislature) was Brahmánical, as evidenced even today by traces of certain Brahmin warrior castes in India (which clearly stayed behind in India).
 The similar appendages to the Executive and the Judiciary were, respectively, the Militia and the Police.